Jimmy Garoppolo Player Prop Bets for NFL Week 8 | San Francisco vs. Chicago 10/31/2021

 - Note: Garoppolo's stats vs. Bears date back to 2016.

-- The 242.9 passing yards the Bears give up per game makes them the NFL's 11th-ranked pass defense this season.
+- The Bears have the NFL's 11th-ranked pass defense this season, giving up 242.9 yards per game through the air.

-- At 2.0 passing TDs allowed per game, the Bears defense is ranked 22nd in the NFL.
+- The Bears have allowed 14 passing TDs this year (2.0 per game), ranking them 22nd among NFL defenses.

 Recent Performances

-- In last week's matchup with the Colts, Garoppolo completed 59.3% of his pass attempts for 181 yards, while tossing one touchdown with two interceptions.
+- In last week's matchup with the Colts, Garoppolo completed 59.3% of his pass attempts for 181 yards, while throwing one touchdown with two interceptions.

-- In his last three games, Garoppolo has thrown for 346 yards (115.3 per game) while completing 60% of his passes (30-of-50), with two touchdowns and three interceptions.
+- Over his last three games, Garoppolo has recorded 346 passing yards (115.3 per game) while going 30-for-50 (60% completion percentage) and throwing two touchdowns and three interceptions.

 Garoppolo's San Francisco Teammates